 Lipscomb University is committed to maintaining an alcohol- and drug-free campus.
-While observance of federal and state law is a fundamental requirement for Lipscomb's community, Lipscomb has higher expectations than mere compliance.
-Lipscomb University is dedicated to providing a safe campus that is alcohol, illegal substance, and tobacco-free.
-The following guidelines present the University's expectations as they are described in the University's Alcohol and Drug Policy, which was in effect through December 31, 2023.
+While observance of federal and state law is a fundamental requirement for Lipscomb's community, Lipscomb has higher expectations than mere compliance based on its Christ-centered mission.
+Lipscomb believes that each person's body is the temple of God and should be treated as such.
+Lipscomb University is also fully dedicated to providing a safe campus that is alcohol, illegal substance, and tobacco-free.
+The following guidelines present the University's expectations as they are described in the University's Alcohol and Drug Policy.